COMMANDS IN DETAIL

 Turns Volumetric Antialiasing on or off.

 Specifies backdrop color.
-Use values between 0 and 255 for each field.
+Use floating-point values or 0 - 255 for each field.

 FOGTYPE<int> | FOGTYPEOFF